-Agate type measures fourteen lines to the inch.
 Minion type measures ten lines to the inch.
+Terms of payment, strictly, cash in advance.

+agate type measures fourteen lines to the inch-

-Terms of payment, strictly, each in advance. as Honday noon, for insertion in next issue, earlier when possible.
+Advertisements must be handed in as early as Monday noon, for insertion in next issue, earlier when possible.

-Zhysicians.
+Enysteians.

 THE MAGNETIC TREATMENT.
-CRND 25 CENTS TO DR. ANDREW STONE, TROY N. Y., and obtain a large, highly illustrated book on the system of Vitalizing Treatment 25-1-26-26
+SEND SECENTS TO DR. ANDREW STONE, TROY N. Y., and obtain a large, highly illustrated book on the system of Visalising Treatment

-Would You Know Yourself CONSULT WITH A. B. SEVERANCE, THE WELL-KNOWN Psychometrist and Clairvoyant.
+Would You Know Yourself

+CONSULT WITH A. B. SEVERANCE, THE WELL-ENOWS Psychometrist and Clairvoyant.

-Come in person, or send by letter a lock of your hair, or hand writing, or a photograph; he will give you a correct delineation of character giving instructions for selfimprovement, by telling what faculties to cultivate and what to restrain, giving your present physical, mental and spiritual condition, giving peat and future events, telling what kind of a medium you can develop into, if any.
-What business or profession you are best calculated for, to be successful in life.
-Advice and counsel in business matters, also, advice in reference to marriage; the adaptation of one to the other, and, whether you are in a proper condition for marriage; blust and advice to those that are in unbappy married relations, how to meke their path of life amoother.
-Further, will give an examination of diseases, and correct disgnosis, with a written prescription and instructions for home treatment, which, if the patient follow, will improve their health and condition every time, if it does not effect a cure.
+Come in person, or send by letter a lock of your hair, or hand writing, or a photograph; he will give you a correct delipeation of character, giving instructions for self-improvement, britelling what faculties to collivate and what for estrain, giving your present physical, mental and aprittual condition, giving past and future events, telling what kind of a medium you can develop into, yany.
+What business or profession you are best calculated for, folds successful in life.
+Advice and counsel in business matters, also, advice in reference to marriage; the adaptation of one to the other, and, whether you are in a proper condition for marriage; hand, whether you are in a proper condition for marriage; hand whether you are in a proper condition for marriage; hand whether you are in a proper condition for marriage; hints and advice to marriage; the adaptation of one to the other, and, whether you are in a proper condition for marriage; hints and advice of the other and which is the patient of disease, and correct diagnosis, with a written prescription and instructions for home treatment, which, if the patients follow, will improve their bealth and condition every time, if it does not effect a cure.